outerbounds/metaflow-card-html/README.md

     self.html = some_html() # set some html to the self attribute
 ```

+We recommend setting up automated tests in CI if possible.
+Take a look at [tests/](tests/) and [.github/workflows/](.github/workflows/) for an example.
+This is optional.

 ## Step 5: Publish Your Card

 You are now ready to publish your card to pyipi.
 If you have are not familiar with how to do this, you can follow the steps in [this tutorial](https://realpython.com/pypi-publish-python-package/).
 For a more in-depth discussion on python packaging, you can read [this article](https://packaging.python.org/tutorials/packaging-projects/).